 So, what are ways we can solve this problem?
 First, parents and schools need to re-situate manufacturing’s image issues.
 These often result from nothing malicious, but rather a lack of understanding.
 There’s not as much transparency with manufacturing as there is with, being a surgeon, for example.
 There’s no length of schooling that everyone in the industry goes through (many workers begin as soon as they finish high school, others have associate’s degrees, others have bachelor’s degrees).
 This means that everyone can follow their own, unique path, but it also can create some confusion.
 It’s comforting to know where you’ll be, for how long, and what for, so the options available to students need to be more evident.

-For teachers and educators that want to help with this, they even have specific tips, including finding and matching career opportunities with talented students, promoting manufacturing as a viable career choice, and understanding the technical training opportunities available in Nebraska.
+For and educators that want to help with this, they even have specific tips, including finding and matching career opportunities with talented students, promoting manufacturing as a viable career choice, and understanding the technical training opportunities available in Nebraska.
 We’ll have more posts in the coming months about the role of educators in changing the landscape of the skills gap.

 Most importantly, we need to change the common stereotypes of manufacturing.
 As John Ratzenberger reports, “Manufacturing confronts a negative image, characterized by such phrases as declining, dirty, low pay, and more.
 Consequently, too few highly skilled workers seriously consider manufacturing careers.”